Closed-End Fund (CEF) Investing: 14 Criteria For Better Yield

 There is a little bit of an art to the selection process and a lot of details need to be considered.

 You can’t just pick the highest yields and largest discounts without examining what the distributions consist of and how much capital is returned every year.
 If you do, you’ll likely just pick a CEF that has a ton of ROC and eventually you’ll be stuck with a big capital loss.
-It’s never a great strategy to save your long term tax preferred rates for the losses.
+While the ROC reduces your cost basis, much of the decline will come from investors throwing in the towel.
+You don’t want to save your long term tax preferred rates for losses.

-There is actually a fund that does this, YieldShare’s YYY and its performance has been pretty horrendous.
+There is actually a fund that uses this as its strategy, YieldShare’s YYY and its performance has been pretty horrendous.
 See for yourself:

 The red line is YYY, the blue line is the S&P 500 while the green line is another CEF fund (FOF).